-If you want to help this person, it would be essential to work out a budget and a timetable for repayment.
-The agrement should be in written form and signed by both parties.
+If you want to help this person, working out a budget and a timetable for repayment would be essential.
+The agreement should be in written form and signed by both parties.

 Alternatively, a friend may ask you to co-sign a loan because you have excellent credit.
-You could be on th hook, and your credit score could suffer if your friend as the borrower fails to make payments on time.
+You could be on the hook, and your credit score could suffer if your friend, as the borrower, fails to make payments on time.
 While co-signing for your child’s student loans is probably a given, you should not feel the same obligation for a friend.
 I would advise passing on such a situation.